125th Street station (IRT Lexington Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 In 1952 or 1953, a public address system was installed at this station, providing information to passengers and train crews.

 In late 1959, contracts were awarded to extend the platforms at Bowling Green, Wall Street, Fulton Street, Canal Street, Spring Street, Bleecker Street, Astor Place, Grand Central, 86th Street and 125th Street to 525 feet to accommodate ten-car trains.

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 The station's elevators were installed in November 1989, making the station one of the earliest to comply with the Americans with Disabilities Act of 1990.
 This station was renovated in 2005.

+In July 2023, as part of a pilot program to deter assaults on New York City Transit staff, the MTA painted "no standing zones" on the 125th Street station's platforms near the centers of each train.

 Station layout

+The station is unusual in design for an IRT station, being a bi-level station with island platforms.
+The 4 and 6 trains stop here at all times; the 5 train stops here at all times except late nights; and the <6> train stops here during weekdays in the peak direction.
+The 5 train always makes express stops, and the 6 and <6> trains always make local stops; the 4 train makes express stops during the day and local stops at night.